 But to the “non-interventionists,” the problem is simply our “meddling.”
 The problem is “intervention”—and the solution therefore is “non-intervention.”
 This is equivalent to declaring that because intervening in the health care system has been harmful, the government should also stop “intervening” in robberies and murders.
 While such a declaration would be too blatant an embrace of anarchism, the call for a “non-interventionist” foreign policy has a semi-respectable veneer.
 But beneath that veneer is the lunacy of regarding two very opposite actions—the use of force against innocent, non-threatening parties and the use of force in retaliation against those who have initiated it—as identical.
 This is why the very term “interventionism” is a duplicitous “anti-concept,” deliberately designed to blur the distinction between those two types of action.

 As to ISIS, it is certainly a threat to Americans.
 It has openly declared its enmity toward us.
 It is willing and able to physically harm us.
 It has beheaded two U.S. citizens, and announced its intention to destroy us on its way to establishing an Islamic caliphate.
 But this means nothing to the “non-interventionists.”
-Despite their seeming interest in intellectual issues, they are actually dismissive of the role of ideas in the life of an individual and an organization.
+Despite their seeming interest in intellectual issues, they are actually dismissive of the role of ideas in human life.

 They refuse to see that there is an ideology of Islamic totalitarianism that poses an armed threat to the Western world.
 To them, the threat comes only from America’s desire to “meddle.”
 Our “interventions” in the Middle East, according to Carpenter, “intensified Muslim animosity towards the United States.”
 He sees the jihadists as people who have no motive and no desire to harm us.
 Indeed, he says, “U.S. intelligence agencies contend there is no evidence the organization [ISIS] has formulated plans to attack the American homeland.”
 (These are, presumably, the same myopic agencies—now suddenly to be trusted—that saw no evidence of possible attacks by al Qaeda on, say, September 10, 2001.)